 Algae are incredibly diverse organisms.
-Algae include seaweed, single cell microalgae, and cyanobacteria and are the most efficient organism on the planet for turning sunlight, carbon dioxide, and/or carbohydrates into biomass.
+They include seaweed, single cell microalgae, and cyanobacteria.
+And they are the most efficient organism on the planet for turning sunlight, carbon dioxide, and/or carbohydrates into biomass.

 Algae have been used by humans for a variety of purposes for thousands of years, but we have only just scratched the surface of what algae can do to improve our environment, economy and daily lives.

 Today, thanks to a wave of technological advances in the last several decades, algae are being used to produce many new sustainable products.
 Products made with algae include food, animal feed, cosmetics, and skin care, nutritional supplements, fertilizers, soil amendments, textiles, plastics, biofuels, and more.